vilterp/treesql/README.md

 # TreeSQL

 A simple database to explore alternative query languages which return trees of data instead of tables (hence the name).

-Uses [Sophia](http://sophia.systems/) as a storage layer.
+Currently uses [BoltDB](https://github.com/boltdb/bolt) as a storage layer, which means it can't do concurrent write transactions.

 ## Requirements